Alphabetical Plant Listing

 Bloodtwig Dogwood 'Anny's Winter Orange', European Dogwood 'Anny's Winter Orange', Dogwood 'Anny's Winter Orange'

-One of the best Bloodtwig Dogwood for vigor and winter display, 'Anny's Winter Orange' (Cornus sanguinea) is a medium-sized deciduous shrub with incredible multiseason interest.
-In spring and summer, it bears large, ovate, mid-green leaves which happily contrast with the pale yellow-orange stems.
+One of the best Bloodtwig Dogwood for vigor and winter display, ‘Anny’s Winter Orange’ (Cornus sanguinea) is a medium-sized deciduous shrub with incredible multiseason interest.
+It bears large, ovate, mid-green leaves in spring and summer, which happily contrast with the pale yellow-orange stems.
 Dense clusters of tiny white flowers that will attract butterflies appear in summer.
-They will give way to clusters of dark purple berries that are very attractive to birds.
-In the fall, the foliage turns warm shades of coral, orange, and gold before falling to the ground, revealing the spectacular stems of 'Anny's Winter Orange'.
-Starting out yellow at the base of the plant, they gradually deepen with the frosts to glistening orange and red towards the tips.
+They will give way to clusters of dark purple berries that attract birds.
+In the fall, the foliage turns warm shades of coral, orange, and gold before falling to the ground, revealing the spectacular stems of ‘Anny’s Winter Orange’.
+Starting yellow at the base of the plant, they gradually deepen with the frosts to glistening orange and red towards the tips.
 An invaluable addition to the garden.

 • Winner of the prestigious Award of Garden Merit of the Royal Horticultural Society